algorandfoundation/algokit-utils-py/docs/source/capabilities/app-deploy.md

 ### Return value

-When `deploy` executes it will return a [comprehensive result](../apidocs/algokit_utils/algokit_utils.md#appdeployresult) object that describes exactly what it did and has comprehensive metadata to describe the end result of the deployed app.
+When `deploy` executes it will return a {py:obj}`AppDeployResult <algokit_utils.models.app_deployer.AppDeployResult>` object that describes exactly what it did and has comprehensive metadata to describe the end result of the deployed app.

 The `deploy` call itself may do one of the following (which you can determine by looking at the `operation_performed` field on the return value from the function):